BlackElkX/GhotiTnTdevices/README.md

  6) in the platformio tab -> general -> Upload. (or below the screen, the ->)

  you can check the serial monitor if it is working and to get the ip address.

+ #Electronics
+ In the folder fritzing, you can find the file with the schema.
+ A PCB layout is also designed in this.

+ #housing
+ In 3D-models, a openScad file with a generated stl file is added.